 Or you can obtain a printout at no charge from the University Information Centre.

-If you require formal evidence of your course/study details or grades or qualifications, you will need an official transcript.
-See above information about obtaining an official transcript.
+If you require formal evidence of your course/study details or grades or qualifications, you will need a certified digital transcript.
+See above information about obtaining a digital transcript.

 Qualification certificates (testamurs)